SciFigSciFig

 A 2023 NatureJobs survey found that finding the right visual element is the top friction point in figure creation for ~75% of researchers.
 Free icon libraries help — until the icon you need doesn't exist.
 Then you're stuck deciding between paying for premium libraries (BioRender at $400+/year), commissioning custom illustration (slow), or generating the figure yourself with AI.
 Often the right answer is a mix.

 This is a researcher's guide to the best free scientific icon libraries available in 2026, when each one is the right choice, and when you should pivot to AI generation instead.
 We cover seven libraries with permissive licensing, compare them across six criteria, and provide a practical decision rule for when free icons are enough versus when AI generation pays for itself.
+The goal is not just to find clipart, but to help you assemble a clean scientific figure without wasting hours on assets that almost fit.

 Researcher's desk with multiple free icon library browser tabs (Figure generated with SciFig)